 The application can be downloaded here.

-2. Contact Elk County Council on the Arts to: Set up an interview and observation with Executive Director.
+2. Contact Elk County Council on the Arts to: Set up an interview and observation with the Arts in Education Program Director.

 3. Demonstrate your Skills: In an educational or community setting as a pilot residency.